The Bankrate promise

 - Transfer taxes — Not all buyers need to pay a tax to get the property title transferred to them, so this usually isn’t factored into APR.

-- Pest inspection fees — Need to check for termites, rats, etc.?
-You’ll generally pay the inspection company, not the lender.
+- Pest inspection fees — If you need to check for rats, termites or other pests, you’ll generally pay the inspection company, not the lender.

 Example of APR fees